 The red and orange colored leaves look very pretty on the trees, but they are a pain when they start falling and cover your manicured lawn.
 These leaves even end up clogging the drains outside of your house, which is why you have to keep the area around your home clear of them.

 Raking up leaves is a time-consuming and difficult task and many homeowners don’t want to add this annoying chore to their schedule.
-Fortunately, there are advanced tools like cordless leaf blower that takes less effort than raking and work faster to clear the leaves off your turf.
+Fortunately, there are advanced tools like a cordless leaf blower that takes less effort than raking and works faster to clear the leaves off your turf.
 The market is flooded with cordless leaf blowers, each with its own benefits and caveats.
-Below we find a cordless leaf blower with the best battery life.

 We hope you love the products we recommend!
 If you buy something through our links, we may earn an affiliate commission.

 |EGO 168 MPH 480 CFM Variable-Speed Cordless Blower||Powerful hand held blower with variable speed and large 56-Volt Battery||Get It Now|

 |Snapper XD MAX 550 CFM Cordless Leaf Blower||Powerful 82-Volt hand held blower with unique debris scraper for cleaning off damp leaves||Get It Now|

 |WORX WG584 Power Share Turbine Cordless Leaf Blower||Lightweight yet powerful 40V brushless leaf blower||Get It Now|

 |RYOBI 110 MPH 500 CFM 40-Volt Cordless Blower||Compact yet powerful blower with impressive mph and cfm specs powered by 40-Volt battery||Get It Now|